 Here are some of the best things about Scrub Daddy sponges, in my opinion:

-- Each sponge has lots of bumps and jagged edges.
+- Each smiley face scrubber has lots of bumps and jagged edges.
 These work by getting into the deep nooks and crannies of your cleaning surfaces, especially corners.

 - Scrub Daddy sponges don’t scratch any surfaces — whether they’re used soft (hot) or hard (cold).